(2007 Jan 14 blog post)

 I found what I thought was an appropriate email address --- firstname.lastname@example.org.
 But their reply said to "register" at a Google "posting" web site and submit the suggestion there.
 Interesting --- the email address email@example.com does not accept suggestions.
 As Spock would say, it is not logical.

 I did not have time or energy to go through their registry dance to post the suggestion.
 The dance: Get a userid and password ... and try to remember where I hid the information (so that I can follow up to responses to the posting), as I go through computer and mail system migrations ... along with potentially 50 other registrations, if I responded to every such command to "register".
 So I let the suggestion to Google go, for the time being.

 I am still, years later, just as frustrated by the massive amount of non-pertinent pages that I get --- on doing almost any wordS search, with any search engine.

 So I am posting the suggestion openly now --- hoping that ANY search engine organization will take up this challenge.
 Are you listening AltaVista, A9, AOL, Ask.com, Clusty, Exalead, Gigablast, Google, Lycos, MSN, WiseNut, Yahoo, and others?
 Readers, please alert them.

-I plan to periodically mail this suggestion to Google and others.
-Hence I am formatting this page to support printout with appropriate page breaks and other formatting.
+I may periodically snail-mail this suggestion to Google and others.
+Hence I am formatting this page to (try to) support printout with appropriate page breaks and other formatting.